kanata-php/socket-conveyor-client/README.md

 // Callback for securely do something when connection is closed, without affecting default closing connection behavior.
 onCloseCallback: () => {},

+// Callback for reconnection feature.
+Useful if you need to renew a token before attempting again.
+You might also want to check the method `setOption` for this, so you can change options during this procedure.
+onReconnectCallback: () => {},

 onError: () => {},

 // Settings for reconnection feature.